We share lots of tips to help your advisors turn off serving customers on autopilot and put their full concentration on the customer.

 It is difficult to stay focused on the customer, call-after-call, and to not only problem-solve but also maintain a good level of energy and empathy.

-What often happens is that advisors go into autopilot mode.
+What often happens is that advisors go into serving customers in autopilot mode.
 This is where they just focus on the functional parts of the call – not the emotional parts – and make assumptions about the customer’s problem, as they have dealt with similar problems before.

 There is great value in engaging with each customer as an individual…